open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 Over the course of this session we're going to walk through how to start contributing to a public open source project with your peers.

+This will be hands on, with plenty of time for you to complete each section.
+Mentors are here to help, so if you get stuck let a mentor know!

 -->

 ---